-Course Title & Credit di stribution of the course Flightlitz Prerequisite Course The & Code Credits Lecture Tutorial Practical/ Practice Eligibility Criteria of the course Understanding Fabrics 4 3 - 1 Class XII Pass NIL
+Course Title & Course Title & stribution of the course Eligibility Prerequisite Code Credits Lecture Tutorial Practical/ Practice Criteria of the course Understanding Fabrics 4 3 - 1 Class XII Pass NIL

 - 1. To impart knowledge regarding production, properties and usage of textile fibres and yarns - 2.
 To apprise the learners about the various techniques of fabric production and their properties - 3.
 To familiarise the students with the concepts related to fabric finishes and quality.